romerojefry/SequelizeHW/README.md

 -html.js
 The file function is to know if the user is logged in and directs them into the correct html

+Package.json
+This JSON contains the node modules being use